 Anxiety is necessary for life however, when it gets to a point when its causing distress and stopping you from doing the things you want to do then it may be time to reach out for some help.

-Therapists do not diagnose but if there is a concern that you may need to seek out a diagnosis to help better support you we will be with you every step of the way.
+Therapists do not diagnose but if there is a greater concern where you may need to seek out an official diagnosis to help better support you for work, school or for medical purposes, we will be with you every step of the way.